dnlbaldwin/React-Leaflet-MGRS-Graticule/README.md

 export default App;
 ```

+## Roadmap

+- Burndown existing issues.
+- Merge three graticule classes into a single class to reduce SLOC.
+These classes already have implied dependencies on eachother so might as well merge them.
+- Figure out how to unit-test canvas.
+- Deploy to NPM.

 ## License

 This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details

-## Acknowledgments

-- Hat tip to anyone whose code was used
-- Inspiration
-- etc